-In this tutorial, I am going to show you 4 possible solutions to excel filter stops at blank row.
-You can use these fixes in your own dataset to find out blank cells and include them in the filter.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+In this tutorial, I am going to show you 4 possible solutions to Excel filter stops at blank rows.
+You can use these fixes in your own dataset to find blank cells and include them in the Filter.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

-4 Possible Solutions If Excel Filter Stops at Blank Row
+Excel Filter Stops at Blank Row: 4 Possible Solutions

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 7 rows and 2 columns.
 Initially, we are keeping all the cells in Accounting format.
 For all the datasets, we have 2 unique columns which are Item and Price.
 Although we may vary the number of columns later on if that is needed.